 If a company were to buck the tide and stay put, it would, however, soon go out of business because it’s competing with dirt-cheap imports.
 For their part, consumers expect that every new model Pocket PC should have more features yet, at the same time, be cheaper.

 The allure of outsourcing is, of course, cheap labor, although it used to be that American workers, while expensive, were also highly productive – this was a very skilled, well-educated and highly capitalized work force.
-Weak property rights and a dicey rule of law in the
+Weak property rights and a dicey rule of law in the Third World outweighed the enticement of a cheap labor force.
+On balance, it was once viable for companies to stay in the United States.
+Things, however, have changed.
+Doing business in Asia, for instance, where the vast work force is now relatively skilled, is far less precarious and so much cheaper that companies are willing to risk diminished legal protections.

 government-imposed regulations, which make doing business and staying competitive increasingly difficult.
 To the cost of the assorted alphabet soup of regulatory agencies a corporation must pay off, add exorbitant corporate taxes and expenses like workers compensation insurance.